 Electronic items include instruments like speedometers, sensors, fuel pump, ignition, alternator, fuse boxes, brakes, air conditioning and lighting.
 Dashboards contain wiring, computer parts, sensors, cruise control, audio-visual systems, air conditioning, and more.
 These are in addition to car battery and motor, which also create electrical current.
 Even tires spinning on the road create electricity.

 Auto manufacturers do not shield all wiring and electric components, prevent dirty electricity or ground cars to the earth.
 Instead, electric currents and EMF flow through wiring and cables in the car with the chassis becoming the ground.
 Cars can act like a Faraday cage, where EMF currents envelope the cabin by way of the car’s metal framing.

-Gasoline vs Diesel vs Hybrid Cars
+Gasoline vs Diesel, Hybrid and Electric Cars

 While diesel cars have no spark plugs or ignition coils, they exhaust more air pollution than gasoline cars.
-Hybrids contain more batteries than standard gasoline or diesel cars.
+Hybrids and electric cars contain more batteries than standard gasoline or diesel cars.
 According to Consumer Report News, “we found no evidence that hybrids expose drivers to significantly more EMF than do conventional cars.”
 However, the tests did not assess the intensity of EMF for backseat passengers, where children are often seated, near rear vehicle batteries.